GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 1. To prohibit vector heap allocation, delete `operator new[]`.
 1. If a class only has static members, convert it to a namespace.
 If this is not possible, delete its constructor.
 1. Use `override` when overriding a function defined in a base class.
-1. Within the same level of access control, sort overridden functions alphabetically.
+1. Within the same level of access control, sort overrides alphabetically, and place them after functions that are not overrides.
 1. Make a function or argument `const` when appropriate.
 1. Remove `inline` as a keyword.
 1. Avoid `friend` where possible.